The rise of data-driven weather forecasting

 \subsection{Contextualising the forecast skill}

 Results in Fig.~\ref{fig:t850} (top row) are compelling: for lead times greater than 3 days, PGW forecasts are better than the ERA5 forecasts and as good as the operational IFS forecasts in terms of RMSE.
-The ensemble mean, the ensemble functional that minimises the RMSE, is also a better forecast according to this metric.
-RMSE is a key indicator of forecast performance but RMSE results need to be interpreted in light of other forecast characteristics that also contribute to the quality of a prediction, for example the realism of the atmospheric state.
+The ensemble mean (EM), the ensemble functional that minimises the RMSE, is the best performing forecast with this metric.
+RMSE is a key indicator of forecast performance but RMSE results need to be interpreted in light of other forecast characteristics that also contribute to the quality of a prediction.
+For example, in terms of realism, the ensemble mean cannot be considered as a plausible scenario of the atmospheric state.

 In previous studies, there has been a concern that training towards RMSE results in overly smooth forecast fields \citep[see for example the smooth forecasts shown in][]{keisler2022forecasting}.
 Indeed, the RMSE strongly penalizes large forecast departures from the observations (or analyses), thus discouraging bold forecasts.
 When comparing RMSE from different models, it is therefore important to check the level of activity of the different forecasts while interpreting the results.
+The activity of a forecast is here defined as standard deviation of the forecast anomaly (see the Appendix for a formal definition).
 IFS and ERA5 forecasts have similar activity to each other and, importantly, similar activity to PGW for both T850 and Z500 (Fig.~\ref{fig:t850}, middle row).